TheochemUI/eOn/docs/source/index.md

 ---
 myst:
   html_meta:
-    "description": "Official documentation for the EON software package, a tool for modeling long-timescale dynamics in atomic systems with methods like aKMC, NEB, and Parallel Replica Dynamics."
+    "description": "Official documentation for the eOn software package, a tool for modeling long-timescale dynamics in atomic systems with methods like aKMC, NEB, and Parallel Replica Dynamics."
-    "keywords": "EON, long-timescale dynamics, aKMC, NEB, Parallel Replica Dynamics"
+    "keywords": "eOn, long-timescale dynamics, aKMC, NEB, Parallel Replica Dynamics"
 ---

 # eOn: Long Timescale Dynamics Software

-The EON software package contains a set of algorithms used primarily to model the evolution of atomic scale systems over long time scales.
-Standard molecular dynamics algorithms, based upon solving Newton's equations, are limited by the femtosecond time scale of atomic vibrations.
-EON simulations are designed for rare event systems where the interesting dynamics can be described by fast transition between stable states.
+The eOn software package contains a set of algorithms used primarily to model the evolution of atomic scale systems over long time scales.
+Standard molecular dynamics algorithms, based upon solving Newton's equations, are limited by the femtosecond time scale of atomic vibrations. eOn simulations are designed for rare event systems where the interesting dynamics can be described by fast transition between stable states.
 In each algorithm, the residence time in the stable states is modeled with statistical mechanics, and the important